Brock Scholars Curriculum

 - UHON 1000, 2000, 3000 (1 hour each) – Freshman, Sophomore, and Junior Honors Studies

-The remaining 13–14 hours of General Education course work may be fulfilled through non-honors classes (though students may fulfill more or all of their General Education requirements through Honors Seminars if they wish).
+The remaining 13–14 hours of general education course work may be fulfilled through non-honors classes (though students may fulfill more or all of their General Education requirements through Honors Seminars if they wish).

-Brock Scholars will also complete an honors thesis (4 hours) — either a Departmental Honors Thesis in the major (departmental course 4995) or an interdisciplinary thesis on the College level (UHON 4995).
+Brock Scholars also complete an honors thesis (4 hours) — either a Departmental Honors Thesis in the major (departmental course 4995) or an interdisciplinary thesis on the College level (UHON 4995).